eliveli/TIL/StackEdit/test.md

 If not supplied, the ```master``` branch will be used.

 optional means not optional..
-If your repository branch name is 'main', you will see the alert
+If your repository branch name is 'main', you will see the alert downward in your wepsite.
 ***HTTP 404 ERROR***

 ![http 404 error](file:///C:/Users/user1/Desktop/%EC%9D%B4%EB%AF%B8%EC%A7%803.PNG)